-4.5 Searches and Inspections
+4.6 Searches and Inspections

 The Organization believes that maintaining a workplace that is free of weapons, illegal or controlled drugs, alcohol, marijuana, and other harmful materials is vital to the health and safety of its employees and to the Organization's success.
 Accordingly, the Organization has established this Policy concerning inspections, searches and monitoring on Organization premises.
 The Organization intends to protect against the unauthorized use and removal of Organization property.
 In addition, the Organization intends to assure its access at all times to Organization premises and Organization property, equipment, records, documents, and files.
-This Policy applies to all employees of any and all subsidiaries and/or affiliates.